WFlyToTheSky/persistant-cloud-server/README.md

 A cloud data server for Scratch 3.
 Used by [forkphorus](https://forkphorus.github.io/) and [TurboWarp](https://turbowarp.org/).

 It uses a protocol very similar to Scratch 3's cloud variable protocol.
 See doc/protocol.md for further details.
+It saves cloud variables to json files named after the room in the 'save' directory.

 ## Restrictions

-This server does not implement long term variable storage.
-All data is stored only in memory (never on disk) and are removed promptly when rooms are emptied or the server restarts.

-This server also does not implement history logs.
+This server does not implement history logs.

 ## Setup